-- a.
-Hold on to the railing or other metal part of the tank while using the PET - Attach the ground wire of the PET to the tank before opening the gauge hatch then slowly lower the probe assembly into the oil - c.
-Since the probe is plastic and does not conduct electricity, no static electricity can form - d.
-Answers a., b. and c. are all correct

-5.24 When using a metal tape to gauge a tank, in order to help dissipate any static charge the tape should always stay in contact with the gauge hatch during the gauging process.

-5.25 You are in is a new pi

-You are instructed to sample a tank of ethanol which is a new product for you.
-What should your first source of information be?
+- Hold on to the railing or other metal part of the tank while using the PET - Attach the ground wire of the PET to the tank before opening the gauge hatch then slowly lower the probe assembly into the oil - Since the probe is plastic and does not conduct electricity, no static electricity can form - d.
+Answers a., b. and c. are all correct - 5.24 When using a metal tape to gauge a tank, in order to help dissipate any static charge the tape should always stay in contact with the gauge hatch during the gauging process. - a.
+True - b.
+False - C. - d. - 5.25 You are instructed to sample a tank of ethanol which is a new product for you.
+What should your first source of information be? - a.

-- a.
 MARPOL Regulations - b.
 The FOSFA Technical Manual (Oils and Fats) - c.
 The Safety Data Sheet (SDS) for that product - d.
 ISO 5555